He1ios/Hax/README.md

   OR run the .exe file and see it's by microsoft

   FOR mac use wineskin to run .exe in the releases page

+  IF they all don't work message me at artemisfowl178@gmail.com